Stanford Institute for Theoretical Physics

-The Stanford Institute for Theoretical Physics (SITP) is a research institute within the Physics Department at Stanford University.
+The Stanford Leinweber Institute for Theoretical Physics (LITP) is a research institute within the Physics Department at Stanford University.
 Led by 16 physics faculty members, the institute conducts research in high energy and condensed matter theoretical physics.

 Research

-Research within SITP includes a strong focus on fundamental questions about the new physics underlying the Standard Models of particle physics and cosmology, and on the nature and applications of our basic frameworks (quantum field theory and string theory) for attacking these questions.
+Research within LITP includes a strong focus on fundamental questions about the new physics underlying the Standard Models of particle physics and cosmology, and on the nature and applications of our basic frameworks (quantum field theory and string theory) for attacking these questions.